Badfinger: Signing to Apple

 After receiving an invitation from Collins, Beatles roadie/assistant Mal Evans and Apple Records A&R head Peter Asher saw the Iveys perform at the Marquee Club, London, on 25 January 1968.
 Evans subsequently pushed their demo tapes to every Beatle until he gained approval from all four to sign the group.
 The demos were accomplished using a mono "sound-on-sound" tape recorder: two individual tracks bouncing each overdub on top of the last.
 When Evans signed the Iveys to Apple on 23 July 1968, they became the first non-Beatle recording artists on the label.
-Each of the Iveys were also signed to Apple Corps publishing contracts.
+Each of the Iveys was also signed to Apple Corps publishing contracts.
 The early Iveys sessions for Apple were produced by either Tony Visconti or Evans.

-The group's first single, "Maybe Tomorrow", produced by Visconti, was released worldwide on 15 November 1968.
-It reached the Top Ten in several European countries and Japan, but only #67 on the US Billboard Hot 100, and failed to chart in the UK.
+The group's first single "Maybe Tomorrow", produced by Visconti, was released worldwide on 15 November 1968.
+It reached the Top 10 in several European countries and Japan, but only No. 67 on the US Billboard Hot 100, and failed to chart in the UK.
 The US manager of Apple Records, Ken Mansfield, ordered 400,000 copies of the single—considered to be a bold move at the time in the music business—and pushed for automatic airplay and reviews from newspapers, which he secured.
 Nevertheless, Mansfield remembered the problems: "We had a great group.
 We had a great record.
 We were missing just one thing ... the ability to go out and pick up people, and convince them to put their money on the counter."
 A second Tom Evans composition, "Storm in a Teacup", was included on an Apple EP promoting Wall's Ice Cream, along with songs by Apple artists such as James Taylor, Mary Hopkin, and Jackie Lomax.
 The chart success of "Maybe Tomorrow" in Europe and Japan led to a follow-up single release in those markets in July 1969: Griffiths's "Dear Angie", also produced by Visconti.
 An LP containing both singles and titled Maybe Tomorrow was released only in Italy, Germany, and Japan.
 This limited release strategy was thought to be the work of Apple Corps president Allen Klein: an Apple Corps press officer, Tony Bramwell, remembered: "[Klein] was saying, 'We're not going to issue any more records until I sort out this [Apple Corps] mess.